MiniProfiler/rack-mini-profiler/README.md

 * add the [**stackprof**](https://rubygems.org/gems/stackprof) gem to your Gemfile
 * visit a page in your app with `?pp=flamegraph`

+To store flamegraph data for later viewing, append the `?pp=async-flamegraph` parameter.
+The request will return as normal.
+Flamegraph data for this request, and all subsequent requests made by this page (based on the `REFERER` header) will be stored.
+'flamegraph' links will appear for these requests in the MiniProfiler UI.

 ### Memory Profiling

 Memory allocations can be measured (using the [memory_profiler](https://github.com/SamSaffron/memory_profiler) gem)